 Now, a screen will display a list of attributes to select in readying your .CSV upload.
 Be sure to check the ‘Minimum Order Quantity’ box.
 Then, click on ‘Build Product Sheet’ to download.

 You will need to add a column to the .CSV file.
-Name the column one of the following titles (follow exactly), to successfully enable the MOQ:
+Name the column one of the following titles (follow exactly) to enable the MOQ successfully:

 1MOQ (case insensitive)